 Every student who is interested in Public Relations & Advertising needs to check out Michigan State University.
-Soon after getting their bachelor's degree, Public Relations students typically earn about $37,474 in their early careers.
+Soon after getting their bachelor's degree, Public Relations students typically earn about $39,000 in their early careers.
 The setting in a major city is wonderful for students trying to find adequate opportunities for social networking, adventure, and discovery.

 The University of Alabama is a wonderful option for students pursuing a Public Relations & Advertising degree.
+Public Relations students from The University of Alabama get an earnings boost of around 4.4% over the typical income of Public Relations majors.
 Tuscaloosa, Alabama is the best environment for students who enjoy the fast-paced urban lifestyle.